Bold Visions in Educational Research

 Daniel L. Dinsmore, University of North Florida, USA

-Gene Fellner, Lehman College, College of Staten Island, USA
+Gene Fellner, College of Staten Island, City University of New York, USA

-L. Earle Reybold, Qualitative Research Methods, George Mason University, USA
+L. Earle Reybold, College of Education and Human Development, George Mason University, USA

 Stephen Ritchie, School of Education, Murdoch University, Australia